In Dudley, as in other parts of the country, there are more people looking for council housing than there are available properties.

 - people we individually exclude because of their previous serious anti-social behaviour or breach of tenancy conditions with any landlord

-Applications from existing tenants of Dudley Council who wish to move will only be considered following a visit from their Housing Manager to confirm that their home is in good order and all other tenancy conditions are being maintained.
+Applications from existing tenants of Dudley Council who wish to move will only be considered following a visit from their Community Housing Officer to confirm that their home is in good order and all other tenancy conditions are being maintained.

 Applications for a transfer to alternative property will not normally be accepted from any Dudley Council tenant within two years of the tenancy start date.